dwmkerr/terraform-consul-cluster/article/article.md

 ### The Internet Gateway, Route Tables and Security Groups

-The final parts of the network you can look into in the [./infrastructure/network.tf](https://github.com/dwmkerr/terraform-consul-cluster/blob/master/network.tf) script.
+The final parts of the network you can see in the [./infrastructure/network.tf](https://github.com/dwmkerr/terraform-consul-cluster/blob/master/network.tf) script.
 These are the Internet Gateway, Route Table and Security Group resources.
 Essentially they are for controlling access between hosts and the internet.
 AWS have a [good guide](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario1.html) if you are not familiar with these resources; they don't add much to the article so I'll leave you to explore on your own.

 That's it for the network, we now have the following structure: